ivosdc/wall-plotter/svg-converter/README.md

 ***thats all***

-These SVG-files can easily be converted to wall-plotter.json!
+These SVG-files can easily be converted to wall-plotter.data!